RaidUpp/RaidUpp/readme.md

 # RaidUpp
-Developed for internal use for the Apple Developer Academy, during 2023's multiplataform challenge.
+Developed for internal use at the Apple Developer Academy during 2023's multiplataform challenge.